xpdota/guide-scratch/3pty/LogGuide.md

 | 00BD        | Purple Spread Circle (giant)      | TItania N/EX                                  | Yes                 |
 | 00BF        | Granite Gaol                      | e4s                                           | N/A                 |

-#### Dealing with Sequential Headmarkers
+### Dealing with Sequential Headmarkers

 There are several strategies for de-obfuscating sequential headmarkers:

 * Cactbot style: Figure out the real ID for the first headmark you'd see in the instance, and use this to calculate the real ID for all other markers in the instance.
     * Advantage: You get to use real headmark IDs for everything, resulting in a clean final product.
     * Disadvantage: You have to know the real ID for at least one of the headmarkers seen.
+Also requires special handling for door bosses/checkpoint fights.
 * Triggevent style: Capture the ID of the first headmark you see in the instance, and subtract this from all other headmark IDs.
 Triggers use the relative IDs rather than absolute.
     * Advantage: Provides most of the advantage of the cactbot style, but does not require you to know any real headmark IDs.
     * Disadvantage: Cannot yoink real headmark IDs off other triggers - everything needs to be calculated for that specific duty.
+Also, needs special handling for duties with checkpoints/door bosses.
 * Mechanic-based: Usually, a specific mechanic will throw out its headmarkers in a fixed order.
 For example, limit cut is always 1-8 in that order.
 Playstation markers are always circle, triangle, square, cross.
     * Advantage: Works fine if the mechanic allows for it.
+Does not have complications from doorboss.
     * Disadvantage: Requires the mechanic to put out a fixed set of markers in a consistent order.
 Also the flakiest in the event that SE decides to make subtle changes because it relies on an implementation detail (the order in which the markers are applied).
     * Example: Triggernometry limit cut trigger

-### Line 28 (0x1C): NetworkRaidMarker (Floor Marker)
+## Line 28 (0x1C): NetworkRaidMarker (Floor Marker)

 This message indicates a floor waymarker was added or deleted.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=NetworkRaidMarker&lang=en-US) -->

-#### Structure
+### Structure

 ```log
 Network Log Line Structure: